ggrayson/ECE440-Project/README.md

 Instructions for running the project code:

-1. Open a Powershell window (shift right click in the Window 10 file manager -> Open Powershell window here) in the same directory as the engine executable.
+1. Open a Powershell window (shift right click in the Windows 10 file browser -> Open Powershell window here) in the same directory as the engine executable.
 2. Enter the command "./engine"
 3. Open enemy-snake/app and open a Powershell window there
 4. Enter the command "python main.py"